- expertise:

 How do fees and costs compare?

-Alternatives often provide lower or clearer fees than Coinbase’s variable spreads. eToro uses flat commissions, Kraken rewards higher-volume traders with discounts, and Bitpanda reduces costs in advanced mode.
+Alternatives often provide lower or clearer fees than Coinbase’s variable spreads. eToro uses flat commissions, Kraken rewards higher-volume traders with discounts, and Bitpanda reasonable fees throughout.
 This makes regular trading more predictable and, in many cases, more affordable.

 Do they support more assets?

 Yes.
-Some alternatives go beyond crypto by offering stocks, ETFs, metals, and multiple fiat currencies. eToro and Uphold allow multi-asset portfolios, while Bitpanda and Kraken provide access to hundreds of coins, including niche altcoins not available on Coinbase.
+Some alternatives go beyond crypto by offering stocks, ETFs, metals, and multiple fiat currencies. eToro and Uphold allow multi-asset portfolios, while Bitpanda provides access to hundreds of coins, including niche altcoins not available on Coinbase.

 Which Alternative Platform is Best for You?